swoboda1337/acurite-esphome/README.md

         max_age:
           hours: 24

-These sensors will reset at specific times which is useful for daily, weekly or monthly values sensors:
+These sensors will reset at specific times which is useful for daily, weekly or monthly:

     utility_meter:
       test_daily: